pdubroy/tlogger/README.markdown

 Go to your Firefox profile (see [here](http://support.mozilla.com/kb/Profiles) for instructions on how to find it).
-In the "extensions" directory, create a file named "tlogger@dubroy.com" containing a single line with the path to this directory.
+In the "extensions" directory, create a file named "tlogger@dubroy.com" containing a single line with the path to the extension directory.
 E.g.,

-  /Users/Patrick/dev/tlogger
+  /Users/Patrick/dev/tlogger/extension

 **Distribution:**

-You can create an XPI for distribution by simply zipping up the contents of this directory.
+You can create an XPI for distribution by simply zipping up the contents of that directory.
 The XPI can then be installed by navigating to the XPI in Firefox (either on disk or on a webserver).

 You can find the (hopefully) latest XPI [here](http://dubroy.com/tlogger/tlogger.xpi).